BastLeblanc/aws-byod-immersion-day/labs/05_transformations/README.md

 Click in the Notebooks and Open the Notebook created.
 This will launch Jupyter Notebook.
 Go to New -> Sparkmagic (PySpark)

-It should open a brand new notebook, we will be adding and running line by line of code, this will make it easier to understand the step by step and find errors faster.
-It should look something like this
+A brand new notebook will be opened.
+We will be adding and running code blocks one by one, to make it easier to understand operations step by step and we will be able to find errors faster.
+It should look something like this:

 ![notebook](./img/notebook.png)